cockroachdb/docs/src/current/cockroachcloud/create-an-advanced-cluster.md

 You can use [VPC peering]({% link cockroachcloud/network-authorization.md %}#vpc-peering) to connect a GCP application to a CockroachDB {{ site.data.products.cloud }} cluster deployed on GCP.
 A separate VPC Peering connection is required for each cluster.

-VPC peering is only available for GCP clusters.
-For clusters deployed on AWS, you can [set up AWS PrivateLink]({% link cockroachcloud/network-authorization.md %}#aws-privatelink) after creating your cluster.
+VPC peering is available only for GCP clusters.
+For clusters deployed on AWS, you can [configure AWS PrivateLink]({% link cockroachcloud/network-authorization.md %}#aws-privatelink) after creating your cluster.
 [Azure Virtual Network Peering](https://learn.microsoft.com/azure/virtual-network/virtual-network-peering-overview) is not yet supported.
 Refer to [CockroachDB {{ site.data.products.advanced }} on Azure]({% link cockroachcloud/cockroachdb-advanced-on-azure.md %}).

 You can use CockroachDB {{ site.data.products.cloud }}'s default IP range and size (`172.28.0.0/14`) as long as it doesn't overlap with the IP ranges in your network.
 Alternatively, you can configure the IP range: